21 Top-Rated Things to Do in Provincetown, MA

 2. Spot a Seal on Race Point Beach

-Race Point Beach has everything you need for a perfect day out.
+Race Point Beach is one of the best beaches in Provincetown.
+As such, it has everything you need for a perfect day out.
 Soft fine sand that doesn't stick to your legs, rolling dunes, an active colony of nesting birds, seals, whales, and surfable waves welcome visitors to this lovely spot.
 It also boasts seasonal restrooms, changing rooms, and showers.

 Part of the Cape Cod National Seashore, this expansive beach was named for its fast and powerful riptides.
 Be sure to keep hold of little ones when swimming, and prepare yourselves - the water is cold!
 Also, bring snacks, chairs, and an umbrella, as there are no amenities.